sholafalana/StockandForexFetcher/README.md

 * Support accessibility for vision-limited users.

 * Stored all the strings in string.xml.
-Stored all the dimens in dimens.xml.

 ## Libraries